roehampton/module-content/software-development-2/week-05/lab/README.md

 A makefile is a handy method of building applications by containing all the necessary instructions in a single file, rather than typing them in the command line each time.

-Visual Studio Code does not fully support makefiles yet, although Microsoft have feature development to support it.
-You can download this now.
-To do so, follow the installation instructions [here](https://github.com/microsoft/vscode-makefile-tools).
-We will cover this in class.

 Once installed, you should create a `makefile` (note -- no filename extension) file in Visual Studio Code.

 ### Simple Makefile